 What is Secondary Infertility?

-Secondary infertility is defined as the inability to conceive another child successfully and naturally.
+Secondary infertility is defined as the inability to conceive another (not necessarily second) child successfully and naturally.
 When a childless couple is unable to conceive, they tend to seek treatment.
-However, couples who already have a child and who are affected by secondary infertility are much less likely to do so because of the misconception that once you are fertile you will always be fertile.
-Some medical professionals even tell their patients to just keep trying and that eventually it will happen.
-While this may work for some, for many others advice like this only adds to the frustration and heartache experienced by a couple having fertility problems.
+However, couples who already have children and may be affected by secondary infertility are much less likely to do so because of the misconception that once you are fertile you will always be fertile.

-Reasons for secondary infertility tend to be the same as reasons for primary infertility.
-Since the last time you were pregnant, you or your husband may have gained some weight, had an infection, or started eating fewer healthy foods.
-These small variances in your life can affect your reproductive health.
-Additionally, if it has been a few years since you last had a child, the quality of your eggs may have begun decreasing, or your husband's sperm has undergone some changes.
+Reasons for secondary infertility tend to be the same as primary infertility.
+Since the last pregnancy, the husband or wife may have gained some weight, had an infection, or started eating fewer healthy foods.
+These small variances in lifestyle can affect reproductive health.
+Additionally, if it has been a few years since the last child, the quality of eggs may have began decreasing, or the husband's sperm may have undergone some changes.
 Abnormalities with sperm and ejaculate are frequently cited as causes of secondary infertility.
 Other common explanations for secondary infertility include: